-Figure 3 - Extract of MMBW Detail Plan No. 1358 (1898) showing the house, then numbered 70 References Cooper, I.B., 1931, The History of St Kilda.
+Figure 3 - Extract of MMBW Detail Plan No.1358 (1898) showing the house, then numbered 70 References Cooper, I.B., 1931, The History of St Kilda.
 From its settlement to a city and after.
 1840 to 1930, Volume 2 Land Victoria (LV) Certificate of title Vol. 1578 Fol.
 523, Vol. 1600 Fol.
 968 Melbourne & Metropolitan Board of Works Plan No. 1358, dated 1898 'Plan of the Borough of St Kilda Surveyed and Complied under the direction of the Borough Council by J.E.S.
 Vardy', 1873 Port Phillip Heritage Review (PPHR) Volume 1, Version 17, September 2015 St Kilda Electoral Rolls (Burgess Rolls) 1868-1880 viewed online [20 June 2016] at http://heritage.portphillip.vic.gov.au/Research_resources/Online_research_resources/Local_electoral_rolls# StKrolls St Kilda Rate Books (RB) Public Records Office of Victoria Series Title 2335/P Microfilm copy of Rate Books, City of St Kilda [1858-1900] viewed at Ancestry.com on 21 May 2016 Victoria.
-Surveyor-General (1855) Melbourne and its suburbs [cartographic material] compiled by James Kearney, draughtsman; engraved by David Tulloch and James R. Brown (referred to as the 'Kearney Plan' Description The house at 62 Octavia Street is a small timber cottage with a transverse gable roof, clad in slate at the front.
+Surveyor-General (1855) Melbourne and its suburbs [cartographic material] compiled by James Kearney, draughtsman; engraved by David Tulloch and James R. Brown (referred to as the 'Kearney Plan') Westmore, Trevor, pers. comm., June 2018 Description The house at 62 Octavia Street is a small timber cottage with a transverse gable roof, clad in slate at the front.
 It has a typical symmetrical façade with timber sash windows on either side of a front door.
-The timber verandah frame with chamfered posts and a simple timber frieze appears to be early or original to the house, while the cast iron brackets may be a later (c.1890s-1900) addition.
+Notable features include the unusual scotia moulded weatherboards, and the timber verandah frame with chamfered posts and a simple timber fascia, which appears to be early or original to the house, while the cast iron brackets may be a later (c.1890s-1900) addition.
 There is at least one low brick chimney situated just behind the gable.
 While the house is not completely intact, overall it has good integrity.
-The verandah roof has been altered and there are alterations and additions at the rear.
+The verandah roof has been altered (a paint shadow on the wall indicates the verandah roof was originally mitred and concave) and it no longer has its timber floor, and there are alterations and additions at the rear.
 The front timber picket fence, whilst not original, is sympathetic.
 Comparative analysis The simple small symmetrical cottage with a transverse gable roof was a common building type in the nineteenth century.
-Most of the surviving examples date from the late nineteenth century and there are far fewer examples known to date from pre-1870.
+Most of the surviving examples in Port Phillip date from the late nineteenth century and there are far fewer examples known to date from pre-1870.
 Comparable examples within St Kilda include 34 Young Street (1870, HO401) and 28 Vale Street (1865, HO273).
 The former is a timber example and is built right on the street, while the latter is of brick.
 Both have timber verandahs that, although not identical to 62 Octavia Street, are of similar design.
 Overall, 62 Octavia Street has comparable integrity to both of these houses.
 Assessment This place has been assessed in accordance with the processes and guidelines outlined in the Australia ICOMOS Charter for Places of Cultural Heritage Significance (The Burra Charter) 2013, using the Hercon criteria.
 Recommendations Retain in HO6 as a Significant place.

+The reconstruction of a more sympathetic verandah roof on the basis of physical or other evidence is encouraged.

 Primary source

 Helms, David, HO6 St Kilda East Precinct heritage review, 2016

 Other studies

 -